 As the national movement grew, Congress enacted the Missing Children's Act in 1982 which enabled the entry of missing child information into the FBI's National Crime Information Center database, known as NCIC.
 Former President Ronald Reagan officially opened the National Center for Missing & Exploited Children® in 1984, and in 1990 the Adam Walsh Outreach Center merged with NCMEC.

-Today, with better public awareness, training, laws and technology, the recovery rate of missing children has jumped from 62 percent in 1990 to more than 97 percent today.
+Today, with better public awareness, training, laws and technology, more children are coming home safely.
 More long-term missing children are being recovered.
 Elizabeth Smart of Utah was recovered after nine months; Shawn Hornbeck of Missouri after four years; Jaycee Dugard of California after 18 years; Carlina White of New York after 23 years; and Marx Barnes of Hawaii after 34 years.